All Episodes

 The next day and the day after, the media literally had a fit.

-Because even though my question was asked in a sympathetic way, the whole monologue, don't have time to play the whole thing, was delivered in a sympathetic way to to middle-aged and older women.
+Because even though my question was asked in a sympathetic way, the whole monologue, don't have time to play the whole thing, was delivered in a sympathetic way to middle-aged and older women.

-The media nevertheless went batty, and I'll play that coming up.
+And I'll play that coming up.

-Okay, after asking the question, after a sympathetic you have to trust me on this.
+Okay, after asking the question, after a sympathetic, you have to trust me on this.

-But nevertheless, I delivered a sympathetic monologue, Mrs. Clinton presidential aspirations, and does the country want to watch, given preoccupation with looking perfect on the tube.
+But nevertheless, I delivered a sympathetic monologue, Mrs. Clinton, presidential aspirations, and does the country want to watch, given preoccupation with looking perfect on the tube.

 Sympathetic aspects of my monologue totally missed.